History of British Airways in Timeline

 1953: Proposals to establish a joint British airline

-In 1953, proposals were raised to establish a joint British airline combining the assets of British Overseas Airways Corporation (BOAC) and British European Airways (BEA).
+In 1953, proposals to establish a joint British airline, combining the assets of the British Overseas Airways Corporation (BOAC) and British European Airways (BEA), were first raised.

-On 1 April 1972, a new British Airways Board was constituted, managing both BEA and BOAC, and the two regional British airlines Cambrian Airways and Northeast Airlines.
+On 1 April 1972, a new British Airways Board, managing both BEA and BOAC, and the two regional British airlines Cambrian Airways and Northeast Airlines, was constituted.

 In 1973, High Life, the official in-flight magazine of British Airways, was founded.